sumitkutty/sumitkutty/README.md

 - 👋 Hi, My name is @sumitkutty
-- 👀 My interests involve machine learning, computer vision and natural language processing
+- 👀 My interests involve Machine Learning/Deep Learning, computer vision and natural language processing
 - 🌱 I’m currently learning various natural language representations, image/video processing techniques, and their impact on learning algorithms
 - 💞️ I’m looking to collaborate on Interesting Computer Vision projects to grow and sharpen my skillset at the same.